 Why this is the Best Method for Roasting Pumpkin Seeds?

-Even if you have hours to dig through the pumpkin membrane to release and roast the seeds, they generally don’t come out great.
+It can take hours to dig through the pumpkin membrane to release and roast the seeds.

 The seeds can be thin, hard to crisp up for a nice crunch and lack flavor, or taste ‘green’.

 By pre-boiling, the seeds have begun to cook before the roasting.
 Roasting in the oven really finishes them and crisps the outside to a pleasing texture.

 It’s like night and day from traditional roasted pumpkin seeds; trust me.

 How to Season the Seeds